B1nus/wezy/README.md

 ```
 Will compile without any errors and print `2`.
 # Pointers
 Pointers are made with an asterix `*variable`.
 Dereference the pointer by removing the asterix `variable`.
-This is weird syntax compared to other languages however it less ambiguous.
 You can always be sure that an asterix before an identifier means it's a pointer and that nothing else can be a pointer.
-This also means that you cannot store a pointer in another variable.
-There is no pointer datatype.
+Also note that you cannot store a pointer in a variable and that there is no pointer datatype.
 The only way to use a pointer is as a function argument.
-This is especially important to make the borrow checker simple.
+This is very important for making the borrow checker simple.

-The value pointers point to is immutable by default.
-Add the `mut` keyword to make the value behind the pointer mutable (`mut *variable`).
+Pointers are immutable by default.
+Add the `mut` keyword to make the value behind the pointer mutable (`*mut variable`).
 This does not make the pointer mutable, only the value behind the pointer.
-# Memory management
+# Memory Safety
-cb handles memory management through a borrow checker [similar to rust](https://rustc-dev-guide.rust-lang.org/borrow_check.html).
-But before you get scared and run away, please note that cb's borrow checkear is simplier than rusts. cb's borrow checker does not have lifetimes and it only enforces a simple set of rules:
+cb handles memory with a borrow checker.
+In contrast to [rust's borrow checker](https://rustc-dev-guide.rust-lang.org/borrow_check.html), cb does not have lifetimes and it only enforces simple set of rules:
-- You cannot use a moved variable
+- You cannot use a moved value
-- You cannot have an immutable pointer while having a mutable pointer to a value
+- You cannot have an immutable pointer while having a mutable pointer
 - You cannot have a mutable pointer to an immutable value
 - ...
 # Comments
 Comments start with a capital letter and end with one of `.` `:` `!` `?` and a newline.
 # Boolean expressions
 Check for equality with `x = y`.
-When assigning a boolean value you use `:` instead of `=` to avoid confusion: `p: x = 5` instead of `p = (x = 5)`.
 Using chained comparisons is allowed `1 < x < 10`.
 Ambiguous boolean expressions are not allowed. `x and y or z` is ambiguous because it can be interpreted as both `(x and y) or z` and `x and (y or z)`.
 # TODO
 - [ ] Watlings
 - [ ] Webgpu codelab